phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 ## Network Architecture Explained

 The network architecture used in this exercise is a Fully Convolutional Network (FCN for short).
 A FCN has the ability to detect a target object within a given image.
 FCN differs from a Convolutional Neural Network (CNN) in that the latter is mostly used for classifying a given image (as opposed to detecting a target object within an image).
-The strength of an FCN is the retention of spatial information surrounding the target object.
+The strength of a FCN is the retention of spatial information surrounding the target object.

 A FCN is transformed from a CNN in the following ways:
 1. The fully connected layers of a CNN are replaced with 1x1 Convolutional Layers (in order to keep spatial information)